nelsonjchen/nanoc-foundation-blog/README.md

 rendering and titling of the post files.
 This may not be enough for everyone but I think this is enough for me to hop off and go do my own blog now.

+Anyway, that's the idea.
+Zurb Foundation is used so you can jam your own designs in with ease and SCSS.
+The rest is up to you.

 # Current Status

 * Good enough start for a brochure site.
 * Blogging infrastructure hacked out enough.
+Fill in the rest.

+# What you should do with this

+* Clone it.
+* Hack it till you like it